voidspace/voidspace.github.io/training.md

 * [Effective Testing with unittest and mock](/effective-testing/)

   Practical testing techniques and principles with the standard library Python testing tools.
 Become a wizard with mock.
+Includes optional sections on py.test and web application testing with Selenium or Nightwatch.

+* TDD with Django

+  An introduction to web application development and the testing of web applications with Selenium.
+Based on the course [TDD with Python by Harry Percival](https://www.obeythetestinggoat.com/).
+A two day course.

 ### Testimonials